Guide of the M1884-98 III Bayonet aka "K98 bayonet"

 You can find some M1884-98 III Bayonet in our bayonet selection showing the most interesting bayonets currently available for militaria collectors.

-We hope you will have found some useful information in this article.
+We hope you will have found some useful information in this article, and if you are looking for rare bayonets, have a look to our daily selection :

 Top 100 Militaria :